Internet Money Records: History

 In 2016, American record producer Taz Taylor started Internet Money Records.
 Taylor believes that Internet Money is a way to help producers make money off of music using the same techniques he uses.
 In 2018, Internet Money signed a record deal with Alamo and Interscope Records.
 During a stint in mid-2019, Taylor's relationship with Alamo and Interscope soured.
 By late summer, Taylor had agreed to a buyout with Alamo and Interscope and signed a new record deal with TenThousand Projects and Virgin Music, giving him more control of who he could sign to the joint venture.
 On August 16, 2018, Internet Money was featured alongside American rapper 03 Greedo on fellow American rapper Mozzy's single, "Free Greedo".

 On October 11, 2019, Internet Money released a collaboration with American rappers Lil Tecca and A Boogie wit da Hoodie, "Somebody", as the collective's debut single.
 The song entered at number 96 on the US Billboard Hot 100 and received platinum certification by the Recording Industry Association of America (RIAA).
 On April 17, 2020, they were featured on Lil Tecca's single, "Out of Love", from the latter's debut studio album, Virgo World.
 On August 14, 2020, they released a collaboration with American rapper Gunna and American singer Don Toliver, "Lemonade", which features Canadian rapper Nav.
 The song reached number six on the Hot 100, becoming Internet Money's highest-charting song, and received triple platinum certification by the RIAA.
 Exactly a week later, they released the promotional single, "Thrusting", which features American rappers Swae Lee and Future.
 Internet Money released their debut studio album, B4 the Storm, on August 28, 2020.
-The album debuted and peaked at number 10 on the US Billboard 200 and received gold certification by the RIAA."Somebody" and "Lemonade" served as the respective lead and second singles of the album, while "Thrusting" served as the sole promotional single of it.
+The album debuted and peaked at number 10 on the US Billboard 200 and received gold certification by the RIAA.
+"Somebody" and "Lemonade" were the lead and second singles of the album, while "Thrusting" was the sole promotional single.
 After the release of the album, "Lemonade" received two remixes.
 The first remix of the song, which replaces Gunna and Nav with American rapper Roddy Ricch, was released on September 30, 2020.
 It was added as the only new addition to the complete edition of the album, which was released on October 23, 2020.
 The second remix of "Lemonade", which is a Latin remix that adds Gunna and Nav back and replaces Roddy Ricch with Puerto Rican rapper Anuel AA, was released on November 20, 2020.
 On the same day the latter remix was released, Internet Money released a collaboration with Lil Gnar and Lil Keed, "Hey!".